Mechanical Engineering Degree Requirements

 - Courses numbered higher than 5999 are generally not acceptable for undergraduate credit;

-- Technical writing courses are not acceptable for technical elective credit.
+- Technical writing courses are not acceptable for technical elective credit unless approved by the department.

 Recommended Technical Elective Courses by Area of Interest